-5.4.3 The portfolio temperature rating approach for corporate instruments
+5.4.3 The Portfolio Temperature Rating Approach for Corporate Instruments

-FIs may use the Temperature Rating Approach to address and cover corporate instruments, including corporate debt, listed equity and bonds, and private equity and debt (see relevant "Required Activities" in Table 5.2).
-Under this approach, FIs determine the current temperature score of their portfolio based on the public GHG emissions reduction targets of their borrowers and/or investees.
-It enables FIs to set targets to align their base year portfolio temperature score to a long-term temperature goal.
-This approach can be used on its own or with the other three methods to collectively meet the minimum coverage for all "Required Activities."
+Financial institutions may use the Temperature Rating Approach to address and cover corporate instruments, including corporate debt, listed equity and bonds, and private equity and debt (see relevant "Required Activities" in Table 5-2).
+Under this approach, financial institutions determine the current temperature score of their portfolio based on the public GHG emissions reduction targets of their investees.
+It enables financial institutions to set targets to align their base year portfolio temperature score to a long-term temperature goal.
+This approach can be used on its own or with the other two methods to collectively meet the minimum coverage for all "Required Activities."

 A range of methods currently exist to determine the temperature rating of investment portfolios.
 The "Alignment Cookbook," published by Institut Louis Bachelier, compares many of these methods to measure the alignment of investment portfolio with temperature trajectories (Raynaud et al. 2020).
-Currently the SBTi only recognizes the temperature rating methodology co-developed by WWF and CDP for target submissions as it has been created in collaboration with the SBTi, is fully open source, is fully transparent in methodology and output, and has undergone a public consultation process.
-As
+Currently the SBTi only recognizes the temperature rating methodology co-developed by WWF and CDP for target submissions.
+This is the only method currently recognized as it has been created in collaboration with the SBTi, is fully open source, is fully transparent in methodology and output, and has undergone a public consultation process.

-The SBTi will consider the use of alternative methods to determine temperature rating on a case-bycase basis.
-FIs should contact the SBTi financial sector team before submitting targets set using these alternative methods for validation.
+The SBTi will consider the use of alternative methods to determine temperature rating on a case by case basis.
+Financial institutions should contact the SBTi finance sector team before submitting targets set using these alternative methods for validation.